lorzab/individualProject/Journal.md

 * I created the project in IntelliJ and included the log4j and junit libraries

 I had issues with the negative unit tests.
 At first I did not understand what to put for the negative test.
 Then I had a few issues comming up with bad data or trying implement a method in the wrong way.
 I think I that I have the flow of the application and layout of the screens.
 I am trying to figure out all of the database tables and what I will need and all the columns needed.

+##Week 3
+###2/9/16
+This week I worked on incorporating hibernate into my application with the DAO structure.
+I have one user class implemented and working and test running to check it.
+I also worked on the database design and what tables will be needed.
+I put together the slide presentation for my first extracurricular activity on the Radar Framework and Action-Domain-Responder architectural pattern.